marlonbarcarol/enigma-engine/README.md

 ### Rotor processing representation

-We will assume the position AAA and rings AAA as well as the following wired alphabet.
+We will assume the position AAA and rings AAA as well as the following wiring alphabet.

 ```
 Position          0  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25